theam/tintin/README.md

 # Projects using Tintin

-Please submit a PR if you are using tintin! :smile:
+Please submit a PR if you are using tintin!

 |λ|λ|
 |-|-|